jon-harper/jon-harper.github.io/docs/abs/printing.md

 </figcaption>
 </figure>

-Part cooling fans blow air on filament exiting the nozzle.
-This quickly cools the material to "set" it to prevent sagging and other blemishes.
+Part cooling fans blow air on filament as it exits the nozzle.
+This quickly cools the material, "setting" it to prevent sagging and other blemishes.
 Materials like PLA benefit greatly from part cooling fans.

 A common myth is that ABS should be printed without a part cooling fan.
 ABS is prone to warp and delamination when cooled too quickly, and a belief developed that part cooling fans contribute to this.
 Warp is generally caused by inadequate bed adhesion, and delamination is a sign that the air temperature is not high enough.

 When the air is at least 45°C (113°F), ABS behaves much like PLA printed at room temperature and needs a part cooling fan.
-After the initial cooling blast of air, the enclosure's high air temperature allows the ABS to continue cooling more gradually.
+After the initial cooling blast of air, the enclosure's high air temperature allows the ABS to continue cooling gradually.

 To resolve issues with entry-level materials, the answer is often "more part cooling".
-In many cases, issues in ABS printing are solved with a hotter enclosure first, *then* adding more part cooling.
+In many cases, issues in ABS printing are solved with a hotter enclosure before adding more part cooling.

 [^c3]: Parts with weak layer adhesion are like flakey pastries and easily split into layers.
 The flaky dessert Baklava is a good example.

 [^c4]:
     Supports are sacrificial material that is added to a 3D print.
 If a design includes an area with nothing directly underneath, something must keep the hot plastic from falling while it cools.
 Supports are added to a print (generally automatically by software) to keep the plastic in place.

-    Supports are broken or cut off after printing; with ABS, the layer adhesions is sufficient to make support removal destructive to the print.
+    Supports are broken or cut off after printing; with ABS, the layer adhesion is sufficient to make support removal destructive to the print.

 [^c8]:
     PTFE's operating temperature ranges from 250°C to 260°C, but the material may begin to off-gas at slightly lower temperatures.
 Additionally, thermistors are less accurate at higher temperatures.
-There is no agreed safe margin, but values ranging from 235-245°C are most commonly used.
+There is not an agreed safe margin, but values ranging from 235-245°C are most commonly used.

 [^c2]: Materials used to manufacture enclosures vary from metals like steel or aluminum to woods and plastics.
 Acrylic (PMMA) is commonly used for windows and doors for visibility.

 [^c5]:
-    An unfiltered exhaust ducts air outside the building, usually out a window or through the ceiling.
+    An unfiltered exhaust vents air outside the building through a duct, usually out a window or through the ceiling.

+[^c1]: Often using a positive-temperature coefficient (PTC) heater.

 [^c7]: The [3DXTECH GearBox HT2](https://www.3dxtech.com/3d-printer-gearbox/) advertises 250°C air temperatures.